Polync varieties and multiparameter Kulikov models: Acknowledgments

 \section{Acknowledgments}

 I thank Nathan Chen and Stefan Schreieder for useful discussions, and Simon Felten for his comments and pointing out the reference \cite{li}.
-This research was partially supported by NSF CAREER grant DMS-2441240.
+This research was partially supported by NSF CAREER grant DMS-2441240 and a Sloan Research Fellowship.

+ChatGPT was used to critically review an earlier version of this manuscript.
+It helped identify a number of errors, and suggested material for the revised draft (Corollary \ref{universal}, Propositions \ref{reparam-action}, \ref{reparam-quotient}, \ref{bigger}, and Lemma \ref{li}).
+Mathematical arguments and conclusions were independently verified by the author, who takes full responsibility for the contents of the paper.